blockjoy/agave-monitor/README.md

 This will provide a comprehensive overview of your system's performance using Node Exporter metrics.

+---

-###
+### Credit
+Orignal work from [qskyhigh](https://github.com/qskyhigh/solana-monitor-public)<br>

-If you found this project helpful, feel free to support by donating SOL to my wallet.
+If you found this project helpful, feel free to support by donating SOL to qskyhigh's wallet.

 **SOL Wallet Address**: `FNu9BCwCmgSmeCa56LCAErPBNeAdgnQJsBrrLgVbbMKt`